 It can be challenging to get approved for a personal loan with fair credit, especially one with an affordable rate.
-Compared with other short-term personal loans, LendingPoint personal loans are an inexpensive alternative.
+Compared with other short-term financing options, LendingPoint personal loans can be a less expensive alternative.

 However, if you have good or excellent credit, you may be able to get a loan with a lower interest rate and no origination fee through another lender.
 Also, if your hope is to use a personal loan to build your credit history, LendingPoint may not report your on-time payments to all the credit bureaus.